 Our review doesn’t cover all of Europe, however.
 This tradition is so big in Germany, that German Christmas Markets have their own review.

-During winter, in towns large and small, picturesque city squares are filled with musicians on balconies and choirs on church steps.
-Each evening from mid-November until early January, families can dine and shop outdoors the way locals do.
-At booths decorated in evergreen bowers and twinkling lights, parents can enjoy mulled wine while kids comb the stalls searching for the perfect gift: a nutcracker, a hand-painted creche, or a cake baked with loving care.
+During winter, in towns large and small, picturesque European cities turn into holiday wonderlands.
+Historic town squares are filled with musicians on balconies and choirs on church steps.
+Each evening from mid-November until just before Christmas, dine and shop outdoors the way locals do.
+At booths decorated in evergreen bowers and twinkling lights, enjoy mulled wine while kids comb the stalls searching for the perfect gift.
+They may find a nutcracker, a hand-painted creche, or a cake baked with loving care.

-Starting from the largest and most glorious of destination Christmas Markets that you could center your whole trip around (Gothenburg, Sweden), to weekend affairs that make a great complement to other sightseeing (London Markets) here’s a look at what’s happening over the winter holidays.
+Starting with the largest and most glorious of destination Christmas Markets to center your trip around (Gothenburg, Sweden) to weekend affairs that make a great complement to other sightseeing (Copenhagen’s Tivoli Gardens), here’s a look at what’s happening over the winter holidays.

 Sweden Christmas Markets

 Gothenburg (Göteborg), Sweden’s second largest city, home of Volvo and Hasselblad, is also the No. 1 city when it comes to Christmas celebrations.
 More than 1.5 million visitors go see Gothenburg when the city is decked out in all its glory.
 Shop for honey, knit socks and hats at several markets that only open select weekends.
 Be sure to sample a Swedish seafood dish — that is the holiday speciality.